 The President serves a single, six-year term.

 The Financial Advisor provides the Board of Trustees and Administration with independent and expert advice on business and financial matters, and reports annually to the congregations on the UUA's financial condition.

 The Financial Advisor is a member of the Board of Trustees, Executive Committee of the Board, Finance Committee, Audit Committee, and Investment Committee.

-The Financial Advisor is elected by the General Assembly for a four year term and may serve no more than two consecutive terms.
+The Financial Advisor is elected by the General Assembly for a three-year term and may serve no more than two consecutive terms.
 Candidates for Financial Advisor are nominated by the Nominating Committee or by petition of at least 50 members of certified member congregations.